-2016 £m 2015 £m 30 June 30 June 31 Dec Annual premium equivalents (APE) as published 3,030 2,733 5,607 Adjustment to include 100% of single premiums on new business sold in the period note (a) 12,417 12,606 25,082 Premiums from in-force business and other adjustments note (b) 2,891 3,067 5,974 Gross premiums earned 18,338 18,406 36,663 Outward reinsurance premiums (944) (522) (1,157) Earned premiums, net of reinsurance as shown in the IFRS financial statements 17,394 17,884 35,506
+2016 £m 2015 £ m Half year Half year Full year Annual premium equivalents (APE) as published 3,030 2,733 5,607 Adjustment to include 100% of single premiums on new business sold in the period notea 12,417 12,606 25,082 Premiums from in-force business and other adjustmentsnoteb 2,891 3,067 5,974 Gross premiums earned 18,338 18,406 36,663 Outward reinsurance premiums (944) (522) (1,157) Earned premiums, net of reinsurance as shown in the IFRS financial statements 17,394 17,884 35,506

-- (a) APE new business sales only include one tenth of single premiums, recorded on policies sold in the period.
-Gross premiums earned include 100 per cent of such premiums. - (b) Other adjustments principally include amounts in respect of the following: - Gross premiums earned includes premiums from existing in-force business as well as new business.
+- a APE new business sales only include one tenth of single premiums, recorded on policies sold in the period.
+Gross premiums earned include 100 per cent of such premiums. - $b \qquad \hbox{Other adjustments principally include amounts in respect of the following:}$ - Gross premiums earned includes premiums from existing in-force business as well as new business.
 The most significant amount is recorded in Asia, where a significant portion of regular premium business is written.
 Asia in-force premiums form the vast majority of the other adjustment amount; - APE includes new policies written in the period which are classified as investment contracts without discretionary participation features under IFRS 4, arising mainly in Jackson for guaranteed investment contracts and in the UK for certain unit-linked savings and similar contracts.
-These are excluded from gross premiums earned and recorded as deposits; - APE new business sales are annualised while gross premiums earned are recorded only when revenues are due; - For the purpose of reporting APE new business sales, we include the Group's share of amounts sold by the Group's insurance joint ventures.
+These are excluded from gross premiums earned and recorded as deposits; - $APE\,new\,business\,sales\,are\,annualised\,while\,gross\,premiums\,earned\,are\,recorded\,only\,when\,revenues\,are\,due; and\,recorded\,only\,when\,revenues\,are\,due; and the properties of the properties of$ - For the purpose of reporting APE new business sales, we include the Group's share of amounts sold by the Group's insurance joint ventures.
 Under IFRS, joint ventures are equity accounted and so no amounts are included within gross premiums earned.

-Risk Factors
+Risk factors

 A number of risk factors affect Prudential's operating results and financial condition and, accordingly, the trading price of its shares.
 The risk factors mentioned below should not be regarded as a complete and comprehensive statement of all potential risks and uncertainties.
-The information given is as of the date of this document, and any forward-looking statements are made subject to the reservations specified below under 'Forward-Looking Statements'.
+The information given is as of the date of this document. and any forward looking statements are made subject to the reservations specified below under 'Forward-looking statements'.

-Prudential's approaches to managing risks are explained in the "Group Chief Risk Officer's report of the risks facing our business and how these are managed" section of this document.
+Prudential's approaches to managing risks are explained in the 'Group Chief Risk Officer's report of the risks facing our business and how these are managed' section of this document.